bryance-oyang/websocket_ctube/README.md

 ```

 ## Internal Architecture
-WIP: This section describes the internal workings of `websocket_ctube`.
+This section describes the internal workings of `websocket_ctube`.
 This is for
 documentation purposes only and is not needed to use the API.